Corporate governance statement 2014

 The Annual General Meeting decides on the remuneration of the members of the Board of Directors.
-In 2013, the remuneration of the Chairman and the Vice-Chairman of the Board was EUR 20.000, and the remuneration paid to the members of the Board was EUR 10.000 per financial period.
+In 2014, the remuneration of the Chairman and the Vice-Chairman of the Board was EUR 20,000, and the remuneration paid to the members of the Board was EUR 10,000 for the financial period.
 Separate attendance allowance is not paid.

 CEO AND THE EXECUTIVE TEAM

 The Restamax Plc’s Board of Directors appoints the CEO of the Company, supervises his or her operation and decides on the remuneration and benefits to be paid and the conditions of the post.
 The CEO is not a member in the Board of Directors.
 He or she is responsible for the operative administration in accordance with the legislation and the instructions issued by the Board, under its control.

 Since 2005, the CEO for the Company has been Markku Virtanen (b.
 1970).

 The CEO manages the administration of routine matters of the Company in accordance with the instructions and orders issued by the Board of Directors.
 The CEO is directly responsible for the planning and implementation of the strategy and the corresponding investments, for ensuring that the bookkeeping is carried out as required by the law and that the Company’s financial management has been organised in a reliable manner.
 Restamax Plc’s investor relation communications and marketing functions operate directly under the command of the CEO.
 The CEO monitors the decisions related to the persons at the executive level, as well as other important operative decisions.
 He or she also ensures that the subsidiaries of the Group operate in the interests of the parent company and endorse the Group’s strategy.

 Operative business operations are the responsibility of the CEO with the help of the Executive Team.
 The Executive Team prepares and makes decisions in matters within the CEO’s decision-making power.